nazunalika/linux-guide-and-hints/source/fedora/emulators.rst

    32-bit rendering with dithering disabled (Vulkan)

+In this particular instance, however, the issue is because mask bit emulation is yet to be backported to the OpenGL renderer.
+This article may become out of date once that's implemented.

 If you followed our guide on installing Nvidia drivers from :doc:`negativo`, then you can install the ``vulkan`` package.